Smoke! Smoke! Smoke! (That Cigarette): Cover versions

 A cover version performed by Phil Harris stayed on the charts for 4 weeks, reaching #8 on the "Best Sellers in Stores" chart.
 Williams made a stereophonic re-recording of the song for Capitol in 1960 on the album, Smoke!
 Smoke!
 Smoke!.
 It has also been covered by Johnny Bond & His Red River Valley Boys in 1947, and by Sammy Davis Jr., who hit # 89 on the Country Charts in 1982, Willie Nelson, Dennis Weaver, Michael Nesmith, Hank Thompson, Jimmy Dean, Commander Cody (Billboard #94 in 1973), Asleep at the Wheel, Doc Watson and others.
 Thom Bresh, the son of the song's writer Merle Travis, hit #78 on the Country Charts with the song in 1978.

 In France, Eddy Mitchell also recorded a French version of the song, on his album Rocking in Nashville (1974) : Fume cette cigarette.

-Finnish band Hullujussi covered the song in 1975, "Polta tupakkaa!"
+Finnish band Hullujussi covered the song in 1975, "Polta tupakkaa!".
+In 2017, Canadian rockabilly artist Cousin Harley released a cover version of the song on the tribute album "Blue Smoke: The Music of Merle Travis".

 In popular culture

-This song is used as the title song of the 2005 movie Thank You for Smoking.

-This song is featured in the second episode of the first season of My Name is Earl, "Quitting Smoking."

-This song makes an appearance in the videogame L.A.
+The song is used as the title song of the 2005 American black comedy movie Thank You for Smoking.
+It is also featured in the second episode of the first season of the American sitcom My Name Is Earl, "Quitting Smoking", and makes an appearance in the video game L.A.
 Noire as one of the songs played by the in-game radio KTI.